hindrikson/nvim/README.md

 On vimwiki.lua you should specify the paths for your own vimwiki directories.

-Since I am using lazygit, I am not adding fugitive or gitsigns.
+Since I am using lazygit, I am not adding fugitive.

 When using the **debugger** make sure to disable conda environment, or specify the python binary of the current environment you are using by inserting the right